lukeod/vampiresurvivors-modding/arcana-system.md

 # Arcana System

-Provides powerful passive effects that alter gameplay mechanics.
+Based on analysis of decompiled IL2CPP code, the arcana system provides passive effects that appear to alter gameplay mechanics.
 Arcanas are unlockable tarot-themed modifiers that trigger on specific game events.

 ## Arcana Types

 ### Core Arcana Enumeration
-Arcanas are defined in the `ArcanaType` enum with tarot-inspired naming:
+Based on code analysis, arcanas are defined in the `ArcanaType` enum with tarot-inspired naming:

 ```csharp
 public enum ArcanaType